Response to: Big Questions Surrounding Gender Equity

 · Find mentors, build formal mentoring programs, and become better mentors.
 Mentoringshould be institutionalized with both formal and informal mentoring taking place from day one.
 Notably, those universities that provide formal mentoring programs that align with NSF’s Advance grant have seen women successfully mentored, resulting in funded research.
 We anticipate that women junior faculty who land in institutions with a history of strong mentoringthrough research collaboration with senior faculty members are well positioned to not only succeed in their own research but are then better positioned to mentor junior faculty down the road.

 We love and embrace the new wave of research in the area of gender representation in public administration and we think it is timely.
-While public administration academe has seen greater equity in terms of gender representation lately, it remains critically lacking in terms of other types of diversity such as race, ethnicity etc. Much work remains to be done.
+While public administration academe h as seen greater equity in terms of gender representation lately, it remains critically lacking in terms of other types of diversity such as race, ethnicity etc. Much work remains to be done.

 No comments: